Getting Started

 padctl install also sets up the following on all systems:

 • padctl-reconnect — A hotplug script triggered by udev when a controller is plugged in.
-It starts the daemon if not running, restarts it if failed, and re-applies the active mapping.
+It re-applies the active mapping through any running padctl daemon socket.
+It does not start or restart the daemon; padctl install enables/starts padctl.service unless you pass --no-enable or --no-start.
 After suspend/resume the kernel re-emits udev events for re-enumerated devices, so the same hook handles post-wake reconnect — no separate resume unit is needed.

 • Driver conflict rules — Auto-generated udev rules that unbind conflicting kernel drivers (e.g., xpad) from devices that padctl manages.
 Configured per-device via block_kernel_drivers in device TOML configs.
-When run as root, padctl install also walks /sys/bus/usb/drivers/<driver>/unbind for matching VID:PID pairs immediately, so already-bound devices are evicted without waiting for replug (issue #162).
+The udev rule only detaches a kernel driver while a padctl daemon is running (its control socket exists), so a plain package install never strips a controller before the service starts.
+When padctl install runs as root, it also walks /sys/bus/usb/drivers/<driver>/unbind for matching VID:PID pairs immediately, so already-bound devices are evicted without waiting for replug (issue #162).

 Install a Mapping